rprt/rspec-page-regression/README.md

-Rspec-page-regression is an [RSpec](https://github.com/rspec/rspec) plugin that makes it easy to headlessly regression test your web application pages to make sure the pages continue to look the way you expect them to look, taking into account HTML, CSS, and JavaScript.
+Rspec-page-regression is an [RSpec](https://github.com/rspec/rspec) plugin that makes it easy to regression test your web application pages to make sure the pages continue to look the way you expect them to look, taking into account HTML, CSS, and JavaScript.

 It provides an RSpec matcher that compares the test screenshot to a reference screenshot, and facilitates management of the screenshots.

-Rspec-page-regression uses [PhantomJS](http://www.phantomjs.org/) to headlessly render web page screenshots, by virtue of the [Poltergeist](https://github.com/jonleighton/poltergeist) driver for [Capybara](https://github.com/jnicklas/capybara).
-You can also use the Selenium driver to test against real browsers.
+Rspec-page-regression can headlessly render the web page screenshots with [PhantomJS](http://www.phantomjs.org/), by virtue of the [Poltergeist](https://github.com/jonleighton/poltergeist) driver for [Capybara](https://github.com/jnicklas/capybara).
+Or, you can also use the [Selenium driver](https://rubygems.org/gems/selenium-webdriver) to do the same with real browsers.

-Rspec-page-regression is tested on ruby 1.9.3, 2.1.0, and jruby
+Rspec-page-regression is tested on ruby 1.9.3, 2.1.0 and jruby

 ## Installation

+### Headlessly with PhantomJS and Poltergeist

 Install PhantomJS as per [PhantomJS: Download and Install](http://phantomjs.org/download.html) and/or [Poltergeist: Installing PhantomJS](https://github.com/jonleighton/poltergeist#installing-phantomjs).
 There are no other external dependencies (no need for Qt, nor an X server, nor ImageMagick, etc.)

 In your Gemfile:

     gem 'rspec-page-regression'
+    gem 'poltergeist'

 And in your spec_helper: